Old Mountain Pedaler building on Main Street in Minturn comes down

 Demolition is part of the redevelopment of downtown core

-MINTURN — Kelly Toon worked quickly Monday morning to extract one of the hanging flowerbeds underneath one of the windows of the old, red Mountain Pedaler building at 161 Main Street before an excavator got to it.
+MINTURN — Kelly Toon worked quickly Monday morning to extract one of the hanging flowerbeds underneath one of the windows of the old, red Mountain Pedaler building at 161 Main St. before an excavator got to it.

 “I’m just a little distraught here,” Toon said after throwing the flowerbed in the back of this pickup.
 “There were rumors, but no one really said anything.
-The town says it cares about history, but they’re just tearing the old buildings down, so they’re just hypocritical in my opinion.”
+The town says it cares about history, but they’re just tearing the old buildings down, so they’re just hypocritical, in my opinion.”

 The demolition of the building was an unsettling sight for locals still coming to terms with the looming redevelopment of the old mining town’s historic downtown.

 The local arm of the Morgan Reed Group closed a deal in November 2017 for several buildings on the 100 block of Main Street, most on the west side of the street.
-County records indicate the sale price was $4 million.
+County records indicate that the sale price was $4 million.

-The red, wood building at 161 Main Street, which for years housed the Mountain Pedaler bike shop, founded by Jim (Pope) Popeck, is just up the street from the Minturn Country Club and sat next to the blue building at 171 Main Street that used to house Grammy’s Attic and was once Meyer’s Garage.
+The red wood building at 161 Main St., which for years housed the Mountain Pedaler bike shop, founded by Jim (Pope) Popeck, is just up the street from the Minturn Country Club and sat next to the blue building at 171 Main St. that used to house Grammy’s Attic and was once Meyer’s Garage.

-Minturn Mayor John Widerman, when reached for comment Monday, said “it’s certainly sad to see things change in town, especially with buildings like that.”
+Minturn Mayor John Widerman, when reached for comment Monday, said, “it’s certainly sad to see things change in town, especially with buildings like that.”

 But he said locals have been well aware that change was on the way.